Sōta Fujii: 2020–2022: Multiple major title victories

 In March 2020, Fujii became the first shogi professional to achieve a .800 winning percentage or greater for three consecutive years when he defeated Akira Inaba in challenger league play for the 61st Ōi tournament.
 (Note: Yoshiharu Habu and Makoto Nakahara won 80% or more of their games three times in their careers, but neither achieved such a result for more than two-years in a row.)

 Fujii defeated Takuya Nagase on June 4, 2020, to earn the right to challenge Watanabe for the 91st Kisei title.
 Fujii's victory not only allowed him to become the challenger for a major title for the first time, it also made him the youngest person ever (at the age 17 years, 10 months and 20 days) to challenge for a major title, breaking the record set 31 years earlier by Nobuyuki Yashiki by four days.
 In title match against Watanabe, Fujii won the first two games before losing Game 3.
 He then won Game 4 to win the match 3 games to 1 and become—at the age of 17 years and 11 months—the youngest major title holder in professional shogi history.

 On August 20, 2020, Fujii won the Ōi title from Kazuki Kimura.
 Fujii defeated Kimura 4 games to 0 to win the 61st Ōi title.
 Fujii's victory made him the youngest person to become a 2-crown title holder and also the youngest person to be promoted to the rank of 8-dan.
 (Note: Fujii's promotion to 8-dan at age 18 years 1 month broke the previous record of 18 years 3 months held by Hifumi Katō.
 His becoming a 2-crown broke the previous record of 21 years 11 months held by Yoshiharu Habu.)

 In October 2020.
-Fujii defeated Tetsurō Itodani to win the 28th Ginga-sen. His victory at the age of 18 years and 2 months made him the youngest to ever win the tournament, breaking the record of 21 years and 4 months set in 2005 by Watanabe.
+Fujii defeated to win the 28th Ginga-sen. His victory at the age of 18 years and 2 months made him the youngest to ever win the tournament, breaking the record of 21 years and 4 months set in 2005 by Watanabe.
 The game was played on October 15, 2020, but the result was not made public until the game was broadcast on December 12, 2020.

 In February 2021, Fujii won the Asahi Cup Open tournament for the third time by defeating Hiroyuki Miura in the finals of the 14th Asahi Cup Open.